glindberg2000/roblox_ai/docs/sandbox-v1/DOCUMENTATION.md

 end

--- Update displayMessage function to handle both types function NPCManagerV3:displayMessage(npc, message, recipient)
+-- Update displayMessage function to handle both types -- Update the displayMessage function to use direct chat for NPC-to-NPC interactions function NPCManagerV3:displayMessage(npc, message, recipient)
     -- First check if this is NPC-to-NPC chat if self:isNPCParticipant(recipient) then